sagarmemane135/remotex/docs/PACKAGING.md

 # 📦 Packaging Guide

-This document explains how OmniHost is packaged and what gets included in distributions.
+This document explains how RemoteX is packaged and what gets included in distributions.

 ## Package Contents